Skip to main content

 • Not enough space for discussion: The higher the number of participants, the less time there is for individuals to share their ideas.

-• Prioritization: It’s difficult to know how best to evaluate and prioritize the collected ideas.
+• Prioritization and organization: It’s difficult to know how best to evaluate, prioritize and organize the collected ideas.

 Difficulty facilitating